smrutilale21/multi-agent-research-system/README.md

 2. Planner agent refines the query for better retrieval
 3. Retriever fetches relevant context from ChromaDB using embeddings
 4. Research agent analyzes the context and generates structured notes
-5. Final answer is synthesized based on retrieved knowledge
+5. Final response is synthesized based on retrieved knowledge
 6. System outputs confidence score, sources, and downloadable JSON report

 ---

 ## 🧠 System Design Insight

+This system is designed as a modular multi-agent architecture to enable scalable and reliable intelligent research workflows using LLMs and Retrieval-Augmented Generation (RAG).

-This system separates responsibilities across multiple agents:
+The architecture separates responsibilities across specialized agents to improve clarity, maintainability, and extensibility:

-* **Planner Agent** → Improves query quality and clarity
-* **Retriever Agent** → Ensures responses are grounded in real data (RAG)
+- Planner Agent → Refines and structures the user query for better downstream processing
+- Retriever Agent → Performs semantic retrieval using embeddings over a persistent ChromaDB vector store
-* **Research Agent** → Synthesizes retrieved context into meaningful insights
+- Research Agent → Synthesizes retrieved context into structured insights and research notes
-* **Response Generator** → Produces structured, reliable output

-This modular design improves:

-* Scalability
-* Maintainability
-* Debuggability
-* Response accuracy
+- Response Generator → Produces the final structured response with confidence score and sources

+This separation of concerns ensures that each component operates independently, making the system easier to debug, scale, and improve over time.

+The system also incorporates production-oriented considerations such as:

+Structured output validation using Pydantic
+Retry mechanisms for handling LLM inconsistencies Logging for observability and debugging
+Modular design for easy extension of agents or workflows

+Overall, the architecture demonstrates how multi-agent systems can be used to build reliable, production-style AI applications that go beyond simple prompt-based LLM applications.

 ---